 Explanation of Key Terms

-Open Access: Open Access materials are scholarly works free and open for viewing and downloading electronically via the World Wide Web with few copyright or licensing restrictions in order to encourage the wide dissemination of scholarly and scientific information.
+Open Access: Scholarly works are available for viewing and downloading to encourage the wide dissemination of scholarly and scientific information.
+See Open Access for more information.

-Traditional Publishing: A model of publishing in which the author contracts with the publisher (in this case ProQuest) to reproduce, distribute and sell copies of the author’s work.
-Under this model, the author is entitled to payment of royalties according to the publishing agreement.
+Traditional Publishing: The author contracts with the publisher (in this case ProQuest) to reproduce, distribute and sell copies of the author’s work.
+See Traditional Publishing for more information.

 Search Engine Access